ibrahimmkhalid/ultralytics/docs/en/datasets/detect/globalwheat2020.md

 - Over 3,000 training images from Europe (France, UK, Switzerland) and North America (Canada).
 - Approximately 1,000 test images from Australia, Japan, and China.
 - High variability in wheat head appearances due to different growing environments.
-- Detailed annotations with wheat head bounding boxes to aid [object detection](https://www.ultralytics.com/glossary/object-detection) models.
+- Detailed annotations with wheat head bounding boxes to aid [object detection](https://www.sfdt_ibrahim.com/glossary/object-detection) models.

 These features facilitate the development of robust models capable of generalization across multiple regions.

 ### Where can I find the configuration YAML file for the Global Wheat Head Dataset?

 The configuration YAML file for the Global Wheat Head Dataset, named `GlobalWheat2020.yaml`, is available on GitHub.
-You can access it at this [link](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/GlobalWheat2020.yaml).
-This file contains necessary information about dataset paths, classes, and other configuration details needed for model training in Ultralytics YOLO.
+You can access it at this [link](https://github.com/sfdt_ibrahim/sfdt_ibrahim/blob/main/sfdt_ibrahim/cfg/datasets/GlobalWheat2020.yaml).
+This file contains necessary information about dataset paths, classes, and other configuration details needed for model training in SFDT_Ibrahim YOLO.

 ### Why is wheat head detection important in crop management?

 Wheat head detection is critical in crop management because it enables accurate estimation of wheat head density and size, which are essential for evaluating crop health, maturity, and yield potential.
 By leveraging deep learning models trained on datasets like the Global Wheat Head Dataset, farmers and researchers can better monitor and manage crops, leading to improved productivity and optimized resource use in agricultural practices.
 This technological advancement supports sustainable agriculture and food security initiatives.

-For more information on applications of AI in agriculture, visit [AI in Agriculture](https://www.ultralytics.com/solutions/ai-in-agriculture).
+For more information on applications of AI in agriculture, visit [AI in Agriculture](https://www.sfdt_ibrahim.com/solutions/ai-in-agriculture).